archjeb/eoslabgen/README.md

 3. Get the latest vEOS-lab.vmdk from Arista (create a support login)

-4. Create your yaml file (example.yaml is provided in repo).
+4. Create your yaml file (example.yaml is provided in repo with 2 racks of leafs with MLAG links).

 5. Execute and lab should generate